-d) Sensible Executive Compensation Programs
+e) Sensible Executive Compensation Programs

-Excessive executive compensation programs may signal board entrenchment and exacerbate income inequality.
+Excessive executive compensation programs may signal board entrenchment.
 Executive compensation should be reflective of company performance and within a reasonable range of compensation levels at industry leading companies.

 The Treasurer believes an annual vote on executive compensation is a better option than a biennial or triennial vote because it affords shareholders the opportunity to provide the company's compensation committees more timely feedback about the appropriateness of executive pay levels, a portion of which is typically decided on an annual basis.